Java Native Interface Specification: 4 - JNI Functions

 jint PushLocalFrame(JNIEnv *env, jint capacity);

 Creates a new local reference frame, in which at least a given number of local references can be created.
-Returns 0 on success, a negative number and a pending OutOfMemoryError on failure.
+Returns 0 on success, a negative number and throws OutOfMemoryError on failure.

 Note that local references already created in previous local frames are still valid in the current local frame.